hhstechgroup/development-practices/feature_toggles.md

 ### How to create a Permissioning Toggle

-The current approach to configuring a Permissioning Toggle is to create a privilege in Cognito, which the application will receive from Perry.
+The current approach to configuring a Permissioning Toggle is to create a privilege in the Cognito IdAM, which the application will receive from Perry.
 There are a handful of existing 'umbrella' privileges, such as `development-not-in-use` or `Hotline-rollout` that may encompass multiple features.
 Consider whether or not your permissioning toggle should be controlled separately from or together with an existing toggle.

 ## Implementation Guidelines